Happy 300 Days

-Happy 300 Days (遇見幸福300天 (Yù jiàn xìng fú sānbǎi tiān)) is a 2013 Taiwanese romantic-comedy television drama created and produced by TTV, starring Tammy Chen and Kingone Wang as the main leads with KunDa Hsieh, Kaiser Chuang and Grace Ko in supporting roles.
+Happy 300 Days (遇見幸福300天 (Yù jiàn xìng fú sānbǎi tiān)) is a 2013 Taiwanese romantic-comedy television drama series created and produced by TTV, starring Tammy Chen and Kingone Wang as the main leads with KunDa Hsieh, Kaiser Chuang and Grace Ko in supporting roles.
 The title is in reference to the main characters anticipation in meeting their unborn child which they nickname "Happiness".
 The drama began filming on January 4, 2013 and finished on April 19, 2013, it was filmed while it aired.
 Original first broadcast began on March 8, 2013 during TTV's standard and HD channels 10:00-11:30 p.m. timeslot airing every Friday night and final episode airing on June 21, 2013 with 15 episodes total.

 Synopsis

 A single woman decides to quit her job and leave her big city life behind to return to her childhood home when she suddenly finds out she is pregnant with her ex-boyfriend's child.
 Back in her hometown she encounters three men that she had recently cross path with that has also just arrived from the big city, but trouble ensues when each of these men falls in love with her and wants to be the father of her unborn child.